(719) 210-8699

 How to Identify an ACC Clause in Your Policy

-• “Such loss is excluded regardless of any other cause or event that contributes concurrently or in any sequence to the loss…”
+• “Regardless of any other cause or event that contributes…”

 ACC Clauses and Colorado Law